Jose Altuve Preview, Player Props: Astros vs. Rangers

-On Tuesday, Jose Altuve (.619 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 8:05 PM ET.
+The Houston Astros, including Jose Altuve and his .844 slugging percentage over his past 10 games, battle starting pitcher Max Scherzer and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

-He hit two homers in his previous appearance (going 4-for-6) in his most recent appearance against the Rangers.
+He smacked three homers in his last game (going 3-for-5) in his last appearance against the Rangers.

 Jose Altuve Game Info & Props vs. the Rangers